Archie Americana Series

-The Archie Americana Series is a series of comic book trade paperbacks, published by Archie Comics from the early 1990s to 2011.
+The Archie Americana Series is a series of comic book trade paperbacks, published by Archie Comics from 1991 to 2011.
 The series attempts to present a history of Archie comics, with each book featuring significant stories from a specific decade, and featuring introductions by famous writers and celebrities.
 The series initially covered the entire span between the 1940s and the 1990s with stories showcasing some of the more significant stories from those decades.
 Archie Comics has printed "book 2" for those decades.